cloudify-cosmo/wagon/README.md

 * `{python tag}`: The Python version is set by the Python running the packaging process.
 That means that while a module might run on both py27 and py33 (for example), since the packaging process took place using Python 2.7, only py27 will be appended to the name.
 A user can also explicitly provide the supported Python versions for the module via the `pyver` flag.
 * `{platform tag}`: The platform (e.g. `linux_x86_64`, `win32`) is set each specific wheel.
 To know which platform the module with its dependencies can be installed on, all wheels are checked.
 If a specific wheel has a platform property other than `any`, that platform will be used as the platform of the package.
 Of course, we assume that there can't be wheels downloaded or created on a specific machine platform that belongs to two different platforms.
+* `{abi tag}`: Note that the ABI tag is currently ignored and will always be `none`.
+This might be changed in the future to support providing an ABI tag.
 * For Linux (see below), two additional tags are added: `{distribution tag}` and `{release tag}`.
 Note that these tags are NOT a part of the PEP.